DenseShift: Towards Accurate and Efficient Low-Bit Power-of-Two Quantization: Introduction

-Specifically, a recent study \cite{li2021s} proposes a weight reparameterization scheme $S^3$ for shift network training, which significantly improves the accuracy of the ImageNet classification task under sub-4bits condition.
-It shows that the poor performance of previous shift networks are caused by the design of the ternary quantizer, which prevents the discrete weight value across zero, leading to their weight sign cannot easily change during training.
-This phenomenon is called weight freezing.
-While $S^3$ outperforms previous shift networks, it has the following shortcomings: i) $S^3$ exploits a low weight bit-width, which causes performance drop under low-bit conditions compared to full-precision networks; ii) $S^3$ fails to explain the weight freezing problem for non-ternary quantizers, and the handling of zero weights increases the computational complexity during inference; iii) $S^3$ is only benchmarked on the image classification task and suffers significant performance degradation under 2-bit conditions.
-The transfer learning tasks are unexplored.
+A recent study \cite{li2021s} proposes a weight reparameterization scheme $S^3$ for Shift network training, which significantly improves the accuracy of the ImageNet classification task under sub-4bits weight and does not require full-precision pre-training.
+However, $S^3$ has the following shortcomings: i) Existing Shift networks, including $S^3$, only support quantized activations during inference, limiting their performance gains and usefulness in various scenarios; ii) $S^3$ is only benchmarked on image classification and exhibits significant performance degradation under 2-bit weight; iii) Transfer learning tasks are unexplored.

-In this work, we investigate and analyze the design flaws of existing low-bit shift networks and propose a new \textit{DenseShift} network that exploits several novel designs based on our analysis.
-Our contributions help improve the model capacity, training efficiency, and model transferability.
-We shall introduce as follows.
+In this study, we identify and address design limitations in current low-bit Shift networks through a detailed analysis, resulting in the proposal of \textit{DenseShift} network.
+Our novel designs significantly enhance model capacity, inference efficiency, and transferability.
+The contributions of this study are outlined below.

-First, our analysis demonstrates that the zero weights in low-bit shift networks lead to downgraded model capacity under limited bit widths and increase the complexity of model inference.
-To solve this issue, we remove zero value in the weight space and propose to use zero-free shifting under low-bit conditions.
-Compared to existing low-bit shift networks, such a design has better inference efficiency and model representation capacity, which is critical for a good performance in low-bit conditions.
+First, our analysis reveals that zero weights in low-bit Shift networks reduce model capacity under limited bit widths.
+To address this issue, we propose a zero-free shifting mechanism that removes zero values from the weight space.
+This design enhances model representation capacity and improves performance under low-bit conditions, surpassing existing low-bit Shift networks.

-Second, to thoroughly investigate the weight freezing issue brought by \citet{li2021s}, we design a new metric for measuring the extent of weight freezing.
-It averages the weights' filter-wise cosine similarities throughout the training epochs, and a high similarity indicates the existence of weight freezing.
-Inspired by \citet{li2021s}, we design a sign-scale decomposition to decompose the discrete weights of \DS networks into a binary sign term and a power-of-two scale term.
-By recursively re-parameterizing the exponent of the scale term as a combination of binary variables, we can address the weight freezing issue and improve the training efficiency.
+Second, we introduce a novel inference approach for \DS networks that supports both floating-point and quantized activations.
+Our approach accelerates the dot-product computation by $1.6\times$ on ARMv8 CPU under FP16.
+Notably, \DS is the first Shift network that enables inference with non-quantized floating-point activations and the first to demonstrate performance improvement without relying on dedicated hardware such as ASIC or FPGA.